 client_secret in a single string using semicolon as a delimiter and encode it into Base64 format.

-For example, the client makes the following HTTP request using transport-layer security:
+For example, the application makes the following HTTP request using transport-layer security:

-If the request is valid, Space will authenticate the client.
+If the request is valid, Space will authenticate the application.

 If the access token request is valid and authorized, Space will issue an access token and optional refresh token.
 It will construct the response by adding the following parameters to the entity-body of the HTTP response with a 200 (OK) status code: